tvaucher/gline-rs/Readme.md

 **Although it is sufficiently mature to be embraced by the community, the current version (0.9.x) should not be considered as production-ready.**

 For any critical use, it is advisable to wait until it has been extensively tested and `ort-2.0` (the ONNX runtime wrapper) has reached a stable release.

-The next version (0.9.1) will include options to leverage GPU-based execution providers (currently only CPU is supported).

 The first stable, production-grade release will be labeled **1.0.0**.